Propagation of regularity for Monge-Amp\`ere exhaustions and Kobayashi metrics: The proof of the Propagation of Regularity Theorem

-(see e.g. \cite{EO}).
-If it is satisfied, the one-parameter family of tensors $\phi_t$ defines an associated family of (possibly non-integrable) complex structures $J_t$ on the distribution $\cH$. \item[2)] Condition (B) expresses the condition that each level set of $\t_o$ is strongly pseudoconvex and hence that $\t_o$ is a Monge-Amp\`ere exhaustion for $(\OB, J_t)$ if $J_t$ is the complex structure determined by the direct sum decomposition \eqref{directsum}.
-Note that (B) implies (A), but (A) does not imply (B). \item[3)] Conditions (C) and (D) are equivalent to the condition of integrability for the one-parameter family of complex structures $J_t$ determined by the decomposition \eqref{directsum}. \end{itemize}

-The above conditions are also sufficient in the following sense: {\it if a tensor field $\phi_t \in \cH^{01*} \otimes \cH^{01}$ satisfies {\rm (A) -- (D)} {\rm (actually, (B) -- (D) are enough, since (B) implies (A))}, then the corresponding distribution $\cH^{01}_{t} \subset \cH^\bC$ uniquely determines an L-complex structure $J_t$} (\cite{BD, PS}).
+The above conditions are also sufficient in the following sense: {\it if a tensor field $\phi_t \in \cH^{01*} \otimes \cH^{01}$ satisfies {\rm (A) -- (D)} {\rm (actually, (B) -- (D) are enough, since (B) implies (A))}, then the corresponding distribution $\cH^{01}_{t} \subset \cH^\bC$ uniquely determines an L-complex structure $J_t$} (\cite{BD,PS}).
 Finally we remark that conditions {\rm (A) -- (D)} are meaningful under very mild differentiability assumptions: $\cC^{2}$-smoothness on the data is sufficient.

 We conclude this short review with the proof that the identity \eqref{obstruction} is a consequence of the integrability of the complex structures $J_t$, as claimed in the proof of Proposition \ref{lemma44}.
 Indeed, using adapted polar frames, we may write \eqref{obstruction} in the form \beq d d^c_{\Jst} \t_o\bigg( \frac{Y^\a_t}{\z} e_\a +\frac{\overline{Y^\a_t}}{\bar \z} e_{\bar \a} + \bY_t , [\overline Z, e_{\bar \b} + \phi_t(e_{\bar \b})]\bigg) = 0 \eeq Since $\cL_{\bar Z}\phi_t = 0$ by (C), we have $[\bar Z, e_{\bar \a} + \phi_t(e_{\bar \a})] = 0$ and \eqref{obstruction-1} is satisfied.